-At the time of booking the Hotel will establish an estimated cost of the event based on core components which will include some or all of: a Ceremony Charge, Wedding Breakfast costs, Evening Reception costs and a Facilities Fee.
-To secure the booking, the Hotel will require a deposit of 25% of this Core Spend.
+At the time of booking the Hotel will establish an estimated cost of the event.
+To secure the booking, the Hotel will require a deposit of 25% of this cost.
 If you book more than one year ahead, we will accept a £500.00 deposit, with the balance to 25% becoming due one year before the event.
 This will allow the Hotel to allocate rooms and facilities.

-Three months before the planned event the Hotel shall receive confirmation of services required and numbers attending.
-Based on these details the Hotel will issue a pro-forma invoice and will require a further deposit of 50% of the estimated total costs.
+Three months before the planned event the Hotel shall receive confirmation of additional services required and final numbers attending.
+Based on these details the Hotel will issue a pro-forma invoice and will require a further deposit of 25% of the total costs.

 Two weeks before the event, the organisers and a representative of the Hotel will hold a final planning meeting to confirm arrangements.
 The balance of payments due must be paid at this time.